 - What is the interest rate?
 You don’t want to be surprised by a high-interest rate.

 - How will I repay the loan?
 Hard money lenders handle repayment in different ways.
 Some ask for interest-only payments, and some request full repayment at the loan’s end.
 Others work much like traditional mortgage lenders, with regular monthly payments throughout.
 Find out what each lender expects so you can be sure the repayment fits within your budget.

 - What fees will I pay?
 Get a thorough accounting of any fees you might pay, as well as any points you’ll be expected to pay.
 A “point” is an upfront fee, calculated as a certain percentage of the total loan that lets you lower your interest rate.

 - What happens if I pay the loan off early — or late?
 Some lenders don’t let you pay a loan’s balance early.
 And some charge additional fees if you pay any installments late.
 Know what your lender expects ahead of time.

-With free applications, same day approval, a 48 hour close time, someone is always available to answer questions.
-DFW Hard Money is here to take your lending relationship to the next level, and thus avoiding those that operate hard money lending scams.
+With free applications, same-day approval, a 48-hour close time, someone is always available to answer questions.
+DFW Hard Money is here to take your lending relationship to the next level, thus avoiding those that operate hard money lending scams.